 • Lung infections

 While minor pleural effusions often go away on their own, others can lead to severe complications, such as a collapsed lung.
 As such, it is usually in your best interest to get checked out if you are noticing any signs of pleural effusion in case treatment is required.
 Symptoms of pleural effusion include cough, difficulty breathing, fever, as well as sharp chest pain when coughing, sneezing, or taking a breath.

-If you require the services of a pleural effusion specialist, we welcome you to come to Dr. Luis Mesa, MD, in Aventura, FL!
+If you require the services of a pleural effusion specialist, we welcome you to come to Dr. Luis J. Mesa, MD, in Hallandale Beach, FL!
 If you wish to schedule an appointment with us, you can do so through our website or call us at (305) 440-4499 during the hours of 8:30 AM to 5:00 PM from Monday to Thursday.
-You can find our clinic at 21110 Biscayne Blvd, Suite 405, in Aventura, Florida.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+You can find our clinic at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.

 Additional Services You May Need